silky-x0/chat2docV2/README.md

 - Firebase integration for persistence
 - Guest mode with limited functionality (5 free questions)
 - Session management and persistence
+- Seamless login/logout functionality

 ### Document Processing
-- Support for multiple file formats
+- PDF file upload with validation
+- Size and type checking
-- Secure file upload and storage in Firebase
+- Secure file storage in Firebase Firestore
-- Efficient document parsing and processing
+- Efficient document parsing and text extraction

 ### Chat Interface
-- Real-time responses
+- Real-time responses from Google Gemini
-- Natural language processing
-- Context-aware conversations
+- Context-aware conversations with uploaded documents
 - History tracking with Firebase Firestore
+- User-friendly message display

+### User Profile
+- Display authenticated user information
+- Profile picture or initials avatar
+- Email display
+- Quick logout functionality

 ## Troubleshooting

-### Firebase Issues
+### Firebase Authentication Issues
 - Make sure your Firebase credentials are correctly set in environment variables
 - Check Firebase console for any authentication or quota issues
-- Ensure Firestore rules are properly configured
+- Ensure Firestore rules are properly configured for both authenticated and anonymous users

 ### PDF Processing Issues
 - Make sure the PDF is not password-protected or encrypted
 - Ensure the PDF contains selectable text (not just scanned images)
+- Check that file size is under the 10MB limit

 ### Deployment Issues
 - Verify all environment variables are set correctly in your hosting platform
 - Ensure Firebase service account credentials are properly formatted
+- Pay special attention to the `FIREBASE_PRIVATE_KEY` format in Vercel

+### Auth0 Integration Issues
+- Verify all Auth0 URLs are correctly configured
+- Check Auth0 logs for authentication errors
+- Ensure the Auth0 callback URL matches your deployment URL

 ## Contributing